 Rating5/5 (from 1 ratings)5

-¾ cup almond pulp, dehydrated and ground into flour
+¾ cup almond pulp (dehydrated, ground into flour)

-¾ cup coconut pulp (from making coconut milk), dehydrated and ground into flour
+¾ cup coconut pulp from making coconut milk (dehydrated, ground into flour)

 ¼ cup agave nectar

-I made the chocolate several days ago and decided it would be fun to throw some in.
-I didn’t use all of it, just add however much you like.
-To make: mix all ingredients, pour into a container of choice greased with coconut oil and freeze until firm.
-If using a food processor for the dough you can just throw large chunks of chocolate in and they will get chopped up by pulsing or you can break into pieces before adding to dough if hand mixing.
+5. If using a food processor for the dough, throw large chunks of chocolate in and they will get chopped up by pulsing or you can break into pieces before adding to dough if hand mixing.

-Next, I used preformed biscuit cutters a friend gave us a while back.
-On a paraflex sheet scoop some dough in, press down, lift up cutter and repeat.
-Dehydrate at 105 for about 5 hours, or just eat as they are.
+7. Dehydrate at 105 F for about 5 hours, or just eat as they are.
 That’s how my 3 year old liked them!

 Bellamojo's ThoughtsBy bellamojo